maxiimilian/distlink/README.md

 The original code is published [here](https://sourceforge.net/projects/distlink/).

 ## Dependencies
 The C++ library needs to be compiled for your OS and your architecture.
-Therfore, you need to be able to compile Python extensions.
+Therefore, you need to be able to compile Python extensions.
 That generally requires
 * g++ compiler (**not** clang if you are using macOS)
 * installed Python C headers and development libraries (e.g. Ubuntu `sudo apt-get install python3-dev`)